wireservice/csvkit/docs/scripts/csvstack.rst

 Examples
 ========

-Joining a set of files for different years:
+Join a set of files for different years:

 .. code-block:: bash